Wall Fellowships

 Who is allowed to launch an application?

-The primary applicant should be the one to initially launch an application (i.e., not a designate).
-Once the full application has been initiated, the applicant may invite others with a CWL to contribute (e.g., students, administrators, grant facilitators, etc.) using the “add collaborator” button located in the left side block.
+The primary applicant must be the one to initially launch an application (i.e., not a designate).
+Once the full application has been initiated, the applicant may invite others with a CWL to contribute (e.g., trainees, administrators, grant facilitators, etc.) using the “add collaborator” button located in the left side block.

 How do I submit an application?

-To apply to the Wall Research Awards, applicants must log into UBC Research + Innovation Apply using their campus wide login (CWL), and follow the instructions provided.
-A Notice of Intent (NOI) must be submitted by June 29, 2024 to progress to the full application.
+To apply for a Wall Fellowship, applicants must log into UBC Research + Innovation Apply using their campus wide login (CWL), and follow the instructions provided.
+A Notice of Intent (NOI) must be submitted to progress to the full application.

 Do I need to include references or figures in my proposal?

 References and figures are not required, but may be included in the application as optional uploaded PDFs.
-There is no limit to the number of references that can be provided.
-Figures and tables are restricted to one page.
-All must follow the formatting guidelines stated within the application.
+There is no limit to the number of references that can be provided, however, figures and tables are restricted to one page.
+References and figures must follow the formatting guidelines stated within the application.

 Can I include a CV and other additional material as appendices?

-No. All information pertaining to the applicant’s record must be included within the 4-page document uploaded to the on-line application.
-This document may follow a biosketch format with narrative elements describing the applicant’s most significant contributions to their field and its impacts.
+No. All relevant information pertaining to the applicant’s record must be included within the 4-page Applicant’s Record document.
+This document may follow a biosketch-type format with narrative elements describing the applicant’s most significant contributions to their field, and its impacts, as well as notable services to the university.
 Reviewers will remove all other unrequired appendices.

 Do I need to submit an RPIF with the proposal?